saulgray/developer-documentation/source/includes/demand/_surveys.md

 }
 ```

-Reconciles the list of respondents uploaded in this call with the list of completes on Fulcrum.
-Any RID not uploaded will be removed from Fulcrum completes, and any uploaded RID not already registered as a complete on Fulcrum will be added.
+Reconciles the list of respondents in this call with the list of completes on Fulcrum.
+Any RID not included will be removed from Fulcrum completes, and any valid RID included but not already registered as a complete on Fulcrum will be changed to a complete.
 Reconciliation will not take place immediately, and can take some time to take effect.
 This call can be done multiple times, with the latest call overriding the previous reconciliations.

 <aside class="notice">A "202 Accepted" response will be returned on a successful call, indicating that the request has been added to the queue.
 It is advised you implement a process to verify the completes count.
 This can be done by checking quotas by survey number and matching this with what you expect after reconciliation.</aside>